-The sequence of symbols: is equivalent to: ., 'COMMENT' < any sequence not containing., > ., 'BEGIN' 'COMMENT' < any sequence not containing., > ., 'END' < any sequence not containing 'END' or ., or 'ELSE'> .; 'BEGIN' 'END'
+The sequence of symbols: is equivalent to: ., 'COMMENT' <any containing.,="" not="" sequence=""> ., 'BEGIN' 'COMMENT' <any containing.,="" not="" sequence=""> ., 'END' <any 'else'="" 'end'="" .,="" containing="" not="" or="" sequence=""></any></any></any> 'BEGIN' 'END'

 Equivalence is here meant that any of the three structures shown in the left-hand column may be replaced, in any occurrence outside of strings, by the basic symbol shown on the same line in the right-hand column without any effect on the action of the program.
 It is further understood that the comment structure encountered first in the text when reading from left to right has precedence in being replaced over later structures contained in the sequence.

-Note: The sequence of symbols constituting the text of the comment may consist of any available symbols and is not restricted to only the basic symbols described above (c f. symbols allowed in strings, section 2.6.3.).
-Blank spaces interspersed in the delimiting basic symbol., or 'END' or 'ELSE' are ignored: e. g., the sequence . b, as well as the sequence ., is considered a delimiting basic symbol.
+Note: The sequence of symbols constituting the text of the comment may consist of any available symbols and is not restricted to only the basic symbols described above (c f. symbols allowed in strings, section 2.6,3.).
+Blank spaces interspersed in the delimiting basic symbol ., or 'END' or 'ELSE' are ignored: e. g., the sequence . b, as well as the sequence ., is considered a delimiting basic symbol.